BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Ethical and Reproducibility Statement

 This study makes use of datasets involving human subjects (ISRUC, WESAD, and FOG).
 All datasets employed are publicly available, and we follow the usage terms and ethical guidelines specified by the original data providers.
 No new data were collected for this work, and all analyses were conducted on de-identified, previously published datasets.

 To ensure reproducibility, we provide detailed descriptions of our experimental setups, including data preprocessing steps, model architectures, hyperparameters, and training procedures, in Section~\ref{sec:experimentalsetups} and Appendix~\ref{sec:experimentdetailsapp}.
-Our code implementation is available in the supplementary materials and will be available in a dedicated repository upon publication.
+Our code is available at: \url{https://github.com/chenqi-li/BioX-Bridge}.